 It’s also very common to find yourself feeling very bored upon your return home, which is to be expected considering that you’re shifting from going from a life where you were constantly exposed to new stimuli.
 Mindfulness skills can be incredibly helpful in teaching you to notice the extraordinary in our everyday, seemingly mundane, experiences.

-When in doubt, it can be helpful to seek out the support of a mental health professional either before you make the move home or once you’ve landed.
+When in doubt, it can be helpful to seek out the support of a professional (coach, therapist, counsellor, etc.) who has experience supporting people through the re-entry process.
+You can do this before you make the move, or once you’ve landed.
 Many professionals (myself included) will offer you a short free initial consultation where you can explain your situation and ask them how their services might help you during this period.

-Some examples of ways a mental health professional could help you if you’re struggling with reverse culture shock:
+Some examples of ways a coach could help you if you’re struggling with reverse culture shock:

 - Identify factors that are making your own transition more difficult

-- Help you to manage symptoms of anxiety and depression
+- Help you learn new strategies to manage stress

 - Help you to identify your values and ways to incorporate them into your everyday life

-- Support you through the grieving process of saying goodbye to your former home
+- Support you through process of saying goodbye to your former home

 “It’s a funny thing coming home.
 Nothing changes.
 Everything looks the same, feels the same, even smells the same.
 You realize what’s changed, is you.” — Eric Roth (The Curious Case of Benjamin Button Screenplay)